 - Corporate Simulation

 - Elective (Choose one from the following):

 In the Chapman Graduate School of Business' top International MBA program, you may study abroad during the final summer semester, attending a business class at one of our renowned partner institutions abroad.

-Students in our IMBA program who elect the "China Track", participate in a semester-long study-abroad and take Chinese language courses both during their year at FIU and for two months in China.
+Students in our IMBA program who elect the "China Track", participate in a study-abroad and take Chinese language courses both during their year at FIU and in China.
 Read More.

 At the Chapman Graduate School we care very deeply about how well we are accomplishing our mission, how our programs contribute to our overarching goals and how we assure that the institution conforms to specified industry and academic norms.
 Consequently we are committed to measuring the effectiveness of our programs using a well defined Assurance of Learning process that ensures “accountability and transparency”.